filby89/expressive-audiovisual-speech-synthesis-GR/README.md

 The code for HMM adaptation and interpolation is missing.
 Maybe I will add it at some time but it is currently not in my plans (it is old, buggy and a hassle to package).

 ### AAM training
 Same with Adaptation and Interpolation, the code to train the AAM model from scratch is not provided.
 If you want the hand-labelled images and landmarks I used to train it you can e-mail.
-I used [AAMtools](http://cvsp.cs.ntua.gr/software/AAMtools/).
+I used [AAMtools](http://cvsp.cs.ntua.gr/software/AAMtools/) from George Papandreou.

 ### Unit selection
 The code for the unit selection part of the paper is not available (Commercial software from [Innoetics](https://www.innoetics.com/)).